openhab/openhab-addons/bundles/org.openhab.binding.neohub/README.md

 ## Supported Things

-The binding supports two types of Thing as follows..
+The binding supports three types of Thing as follows..

 | Thing Type | Description                                                                               |
 |------------|-------------------------------------------------------------------------------------------|